Merctron/ScriptedProspects/README.md

 # ScriptedProspects

-A collection of scripts and notes created while reading the book Thinking Fast and Slow
+A collection of scripts and notes created while reading the book Thinking Fast and Slow.